-How to Invest in Bonds in Kenya: A Beginner’s Guide to Profitable Returns in 2025
+How to Invest in Bonds in Kenya in 2026?

-Many companies are seeking growth and expansion just like governments are seeking ways to finance their development projects such as roads, power generation and sports stadiums.
+Many companies are seeking growth and expansion.
+On the other hand, governments are seeking ways to finance their development projects.
+Bonds are the preferred funding option for corporate and government projects such as roads, power generation, and sports stadiums.
 To raise funds for these projects, they issue bonds to the public and financial institutions.
-Investors and financial institutions buy these bonds at a given price and start receiving monthly interest at an agreed rate for the duration bond plust full principal amount at the end of the bond tenure.
-Bonds provide fixed income and lower risk compared to stocks and real estate which make them good for risk averse investors or beginners in investment.
-In this guide, we will break down everything about bonds that you mau be looking to know or learn about.
+Investors and financial institutions buy them at a given price and start receiving monthly interest at an agreed rate for the duration of the bond, plus the full principal amount at the end of the bond tenure.
+They provide fixed income and lower risk compared to stocks and real estate, which makes them good for risk-averse investors or beginners in investment.
+In this guide, we will break down everything about bonds that you may be looking to know or learn about.

 Understanding Bonds: What They Are and How They Work